-As a skilled divorce lawyer Hoboken NJ trusts doesn’t need to explain, family law involves sensitive issues.
+As a skilled divorce lawyer doesn’t need to explain, family law involves sensitive issues.
 One of the issues most fought over is child custody disputes.
 The three common issues that arise in child custody disputes are: legal custody, residential custody and parenting time.
 We will briefly explore these three important topics.

 I. Legal Custody